Electric go-kart: Technical development

+In October 2023, Blue Shock Race set a world record, recording a maximum speed of 163 km/h (101.3 mph), solidifying its position as the fastest commercially available electric racing kart in the world.

 Homologation

 At the fourth race of the first season of the Latvian championship, Blue Shock Race launched a model that should be capable of competing with existing petrol karts in the DD2 division.

 In Latvia, a national class called TeK Open is homologated where it is allowed to compete with up to 25 kW engine power.
 As of 2019, several other national electrical divisions were added.

 Technical

 Electric go-karts do not emit exhaust, and therefore require less ventilation when driving indoors.
 They also emit less noise.
 Some disadvantages are that the batteries are heavy, that charging time may take long and that the performance can get poor when the battery is running low.

 Power and torque

 Electric motors usually have greater torque than an equivalent petrol engine, and therefore usually have better acceleration from a standstill than conventional go-karts with a petrol engine.

 Electric motors usually also have a much wider torque band, and therefore, like other electric vehicles, eliminates the need for a gearbox with multiple gears in order to produce sufficient power at different speeds.